 Our curriculum incorporates the statutory requirements of the National Curriculum and other experiences and opportunities which best meet the learning and developmental needs of the pupils in school.
 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education and beyond.
 In fact, our shared vision is “Empowering and preparing for success in a changing world” and so, in this endeavour, we create stimulating learning environments for the children in partnership with parents, the wider community and providers.

 We believe the best learning follows four modes of learning foundational, conceptual, collaborative and personal.
-Teachers and support staff are receiving training in the key areas of curriculum change and we utilise and adapt the Focus Learning Challenge Curriculum to meet the needs of our pupils.
+Teachers and support staff are receiving training in the key areas of curriculum change to meet the needs of our pupils.
 Our aim is that learning is always effective and taught in a meaningful context for children.
 The rehearsal and application of skills learned in the core subject areas is a key feature of the curriculum.
 The children are taught a planned programme of work throughout their years in the Eastlands Primary School.
 At certain times of the school day small groups may be withdrawn from the main lesson.
 These intervention groups receive additional literacy and numeracy support.
 We acknowledge that people learn in many different ways and we recognise the need to develop strategies that allow all children to learn in ways that suits them.
 Opportunities are planned to cater for a range of different learning styles to ensure that all children can access the curriculum and learn in a way that is best for them.
 We enhance this with planned opportunities that make up the wider school curriculum.

 There is more detail of the curriculum for each year group under the year group pages.
 Please take a look.